-Turn the board so that the pressure sensor is facing up, with the "BATT" pads to the left and the outline of the WiFi module (large rectangular part with two rows of pads) to the right.
+Turn the board so that the pressure sensor is facing up, with the "BATT" to the left and the outline of the WiFi module (large rectangular part with two rows of pads) to the right.
+Tape the board down to your work surface with masking tape, on the extreme left and right sides so you don't cover any of the pads.